 The 100% percentile of the link set-up time shall be given as a function of the factors.

-In order to fulfill the system requirements, the 100% percentile of the link set-up time shall be a finite value (i.e. all STAs shall be capable to establish a link) for the following factors: background load = none, data rate = 6 Mbps (ERP-OFDM PPDU frame format).
+In order to fulfill the system requirements, the 100% percentile of the link set-up time shall be a finite value (i.e. all STAs shall be capable to establish a link) for the following factors: medium load = none, data rate = 6 Mbps (ERP-OFDM PPDU frame format).

-Performance in the presense of high background loads in an artificial environment (Req.
+Performance in the presense of high medium loads in an artificial environment (Req.
 2.2.2.2)

 An experiment as described by Scenario 5.4.1 shall be conducted.